-Net sales to the DIY/retail market decreased 1% in the first quarter of 2005 compared to 2004, as a result of a 6% decline in units shipped.
-Unit sales declined as a result of declining business with our largest customer that did not meet our margin requirements, combined with a delayed spring in the Northeast and Midwest.
+Net sales to the DIY/retail market decreased 1% in the first six months of 2005 compared to 2004, as a result of a 5% decline in units shipped offset by an increase in overall selling prices due to the Lumber Market for SYP.
+Unit sales declined as a result of turning down business with our largest customer that did not meet our margin requirements and the effects of a delayed spring in the Northeast and Midwest.